LSchallot/JellyRoller/README.md

     grant-admin                  Grants the specified user admin rights help                         Print this message or the help of the given subcommand(s) list-logs                    Displays the available system logs
-    list-users                   Lists the current users
-    reconfigure                  Reconfigure the connection information
+    list-users                   Lists the current users with basic information reconfigure                  Reconfigure the connection information
     remove-device-by-username    Removes all devices associated with the specified user reset-password               Resets a user's password